codebased/learning/ReadMe/kafka/kafka.md

 Apache Kafka is publish subscribe messaging rethought as a distributed commit log.

-Before Kafka:
+## Before Kafka

-Database Replication (log shipping)- RDBMS to RDBMS , Or Database specific, which is tightly coupled with the schema that is difficult to modify.
+- Database Replication (log shipping)- RDBMS to RDBMS , Or Database specific, which is tightly coupled with the schema that is difficult to modify.
 Also, the impact of replication on overall system.

-ETL (Extract, Transform, and Load) - most of the times are proprietary, or a custom application build and maintain by the company.
+- ETL (Extract, Transform, and Load) - most of the times are proprietary, or a custom application build and maintain by the company.
 It has scalability and performance drawbacks.

-MSMQ - Limited functionality and scaling out was a biggest challenge with MSMQ that can only work with Microsoft technology.
+- MSMQ - Limited functionality and scaling out was a biggest challenge with MSMQ that can only work with Microsoft technology.
 If the bug is there with the consumer, how to retrieve that message again?
 So it has many drawbacks such as consistency concerns, load handling,  Atomic transaction, that increase when you have complex system with big data set.

-Why Kafka
+## Why Kafka

 It is based on messaging system, which is based on messaging broker that commits to deliver the message.
 It scales out over many servers known as brokers.
 It can replay messages when required.

-* Designed for high throughput,  and lowest latency with distributed messaging (log) system.
+- Designed for high throughput,  and lowest latency with distributed messaging (log) system.
-* It is used to move data at high volumes.
+- It is used to move data at high volumes.
-* It was open sourced under Apache Software Foundation in 2012 by LinkedIn.
+- It was open sourced under Apache Software Foundation in 2012 by LinkedIn.

 Main use cases:

-* Connecting multiple sources of data
+- Connecting multiple sources of data
-* Large scale data movement pipeline
+- Large scale data movement pipeline
-* Big Data Integration
+- Big Data Integration

 ## Setup Environment

 ### Vanilla Installation

-* Download kafka binary and unzip.
+- Download kafka binary and unzip.
-* Start the zookeeper
+- Start the zookeeper
   `bin/zookeeper-server-start.sh config/zookeeper.properties`
-* Now you will configure the broker server pointing to the zookeeper address in server.properties `zookeeper.connect=localhost:2181`
+- Now you will configure the broker server pointing to the zookeeper address in server.properties `zookeeper.connect=localhost:2181`
-* Start the broker with this command: `bin/kafka-server-start.sh config/server.properties`
+- Start the broker with this command: `bin/kafka-server-start.sh config/server.properties`
-* If you want to run an another broker/ worker node, just create a new server.properties with unique id `broker.id=1` and now you are ready to run a server command `bin/kafka-server-start.sh config/server1.properties`
+- If you want to run an another broker/ worker node, just create a new server.properties with unique id `broker.id=1` and now you are ready to run a server command `bin/kafka-server-start.sh config/server1.properties`

 ### Docker Installation